uAtomicBoolean/slint-template/README.md

 - `app-window.slint` : the main UI file loaded by Rust.

 ## Github action
-All 3 github actions will run when a new tag (ex: 1.0.0) is pushed.
+All 4 github actions will run when a new tag (ex: 1.0.0) is pushed.
-They will then create a release with standalone executables and installers for linux, windows and macos arm.
+They will then create a release with standalone executables and installers for linux, windows and macos intel/arm.